meilisearch/documentation/reference/api/search.md

 Uses filter expressions to refine search results.
 Attributes used as filter criteria must be added to the [`filterableAttributes` list](/reference/api/settings.md#filterable-attributes).

-For more information on how to use filters and build filter expressions, [read our guide on filtering, faceted search and filter expressions](/learn/advanced/filtering_and_faceted_search.md).
+For more information on how to use filters and build filter expressions, [read our guide on filtering, faceted search, and filter expressions](/learn/advanced/filtering_and_faceted_search.md).

 #### Example